Hidden Valley Middle School

 Checking in/out: If a student arrives less than 10 minutes late to school, they must go directly to class and will be marked tardy.
 If a student arrives more than 10 minutes late to school, they must check-in at the attendance office.
 If it becomes necessary for a student to leave school for any reason during the school day, they must sign out through the attendance office.
-A parent or person listed as an emergency contact on Skyward must come into the attendance office and show picture ID in order to check the student out.
-Students are not allowed to check out solely with a note from a parent.
+A parent or person listed as an emergency contact on Skyward must come into the attendance office and show a picture ID in order to check the student out.
+Students are not allowed to check out solely with a note or phone call from a parent.
 Students should only leave school grounds with a parent/guardian after being checked out through the Attendance Office.
 Students who leave school grounds without being checked out are considered truant.

 Educational Leave: Students may apply for up to 10 days of educational leave per school year.
 The parent should contact the attendance office at least three school days before taking leave, pick up an Educational Leave Form, and return the form to the attendance office before leaving on vacation.
 It is the student’s responsibility to obtain and make up work missed during educational leave.

 Tardiness: HVMS follows a school-wide tardy policy.
 All teachers use the same definition for tardy: You are tardy if you are not in class and ready to work when the bell rings.
 Parents can only excuse a tardy to the first period which can be done by contacting the attendance office or providing a note upon check-in.
 Repeated tardiness also negatively affects your citizenship.
 School consequences can be given for excessive tardiness.